Aliens, anxiety and the bomb: 1950s science fiction cinema

 Screenings of extracts from films, talks by the tutor, reading materials, small and large group discussions.
-To enhance your enjoyment of the course you might see what you can find out about the subject in advance of the class (see films to view and suggested reading, above) but this is not essential.
+It might also be a good idea to see what you can find out about the subject in advance of the class (see the reading and films mentioned above) but this is not essential.

 Are there any other costs?
 Is there anything I need to bring?

-You will require a pen and paper but the tutor will provide all other materials such as handouts.
+You will require a pen and paper (or laptop/device) but the tutor will provide all other materials such as handouts.
 The tutor will show extracts from films and you do not have to obtain them.

 When I've finished, what course can I do next?